 We imputed income for the cases where it was missing using interval regression (Stewart 1983).
 This method allowed us to impute a continuous value within a band where income band was available, rather than assuming that all cases in a band had the same midpoint income.
-This was achieved using Stata's INTREG command (StataCorp 2007; Conroy 2005).
+This was achieved using Stata's INTREG command

+(StataCorp 2007; Conroy 2005).
 INTREG fits a model of y=[dependent variable 1, dependent variable 2] on independent variables where in our case, dependent variable 1 was the log lower income band and dependent variable 2 was log upper income band.
 Note that the left-hand-side bound for the lowest band is 0 and the right-hand-side bound for the top band is the 100th income percentile in the UK.
 The predictors are given in the following table.

-Variable Categories Main respondent's age at interview Continuous Housing tenure Own Private renting Renting from Local Authority or Housing Association Other DV combined labour market status of main and partner respondents Both in work/on leave Main in work/on leave, partner not in work/on leave Partner in work/on leave, main not in work/on leave Both not in work/on leave Lone parent in work/on leave, Lone parent not in work/on leave Point type Advantaged Disadvantaged Ethnic DV interview government office region North East North West Yorkshire and the Humber East Midlands West Midlands East of England London South East South West Wales Scotland Northern Ireland Receipt of state benefit?
-No Yes Main respondent's ethnic group - 6 category census classification (UK) White Mixed Indian Pakistani and Bangladeshi Black or Black British Other ethnic group (inc. Chinese and other Asian) DV combined education highest NVQ NVQ level 1 NVQ level 2 NVQ level 3 NVQ level 4 NVQ level 5 Overseas qual only None of these

 Variable Categories

+Main respondent's age at interview Continuous

+Housing tenure Own

+Private renting

+Renting from Local Authority or Housing Association

+Other

+DV combined labour market status of main and Both in work/on leave

+partner respondents Main in work/on leave, partner not in work/on leave

+Partner in work/on leave, main not in work/on leave

+Both not in work/on leave

+Lone parent in work/on leave,

+Lone parent not in work/on leave

+Point type Advantaged

+Disadvantaged

+Ethnic

+DV interview government office region North East

+office region North West

+Yorkshire and the Humber

+East Midlands

+West Midlands

+Variable Categories

+East of England

+London

+South East

+South West

+Wales

+Scotland

+Northern Ireland

+Receipt of state benefit?
+No

+Yes

+Main respondent's ethnic White

+group - Mixed

+6 category census classification (UK) Indian

+Pakistani and Bangladeshi

+Black or Black British

+Other ethnic group (inc. Chinese and other Asian)

+DV combined education NVQ level 1

+highest NVQ NVQ level 2

+NVQ level 3

+NVQ level 4

+NVQ level 5

+Overseas qual only

+None of these

 Main type of A house or bungalow

+accommodation -

-accommodation A flat or maisonette
+A flat or maisonette

+Variable Categories

 A studio flat

-Number of children 1
+Number of children including cohort child 1

-including cohort child 2
+2

 3

 4+

-DV summary of Two parents/carers
+DV summary of parents/carers in Two parents/carers

-parents/carers in household One parent/carer
+household One parent/carer